jacopoMauro/dm874/README.md

 microservices using DevOps approaches.
 It fosters a coherent understanding of advantages and disadvantages of microservices and DevOps practices to develop the complex distributed applications of the future.

-Durning the course, we will use the language [Jolie](https://www.jolie-lang.org/) as a possible tool for developing microservice systems.

 To complete the course you need to complete a presentation on the most modern tools used by the big players of the IT world and a project where a microservice